Copying 35mm slides with the Moment 10x Macro lens and your iPhone.

 Your photo will likely benefit from editing:

 - Scratches, dust and dirt are problems, even with a well-cleaned side.
 Touch Retouch is an excellent app for your iPhone that can fix these.

 - Film grain is the analog equivalent to digital noise.
 Unfortunately, it can be enhanced by the duplication process.
 Kodachrome slides (which are actually three layers of black and white film that are dyed color) have a substantial amount of visible grain.
-Video Grade and Noiseware have powerful noise correction that can tame film grain.
+The Photos app has a noise reduction slider that can tame film grain.

 - Sharpening You’ll be shocked at how many of those old slides are out of focus, even those taken with an SLR.
-Many apps, like Video Grade and AfterLight, have sharpening tools, but don’t expect miracles: If a slide starts out blurry, the copy will be blurry, no matter what you do.
+The Photos app’s sharpening tool is a good place to start, but don’t expect miracles: If a slide starts out blurry, the copy will be blurry, no matter what you do.

 How do the results compare?

 I was really shocked at how good results can be when an iPhone and Moment Macro are paired with a sharp slide, as seen in the copied image above.
 I have a Wolverine Film to Digital Converter that copies with a 20mp-sensor and fixed-lens that sells for about $150.
 The 12mp images I’m getting from my iPhone Xs Max and the Moment Macro look sharper and have a smoothness that’s more true to the original than I get with the Wolverine.
 There are print scanners that can do slides at a higher resolution than the 12mp iPhone camera, but you’d have to step up to the $1,000 Epson Perfection V850 for that.
 A quality, dedicated film scanner can cost even more.